justinko/justinko/README.md

 ### Hi there 👋

-Currently working on OSS until I attain a full-time position.
+Currently focused on attaining a full-time position utilizing Ruby/Rails (and infra, if it's needed).

 <!--
 **justinko/justinko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.